vcuse/workstation-setups/docs/stage_two.markdown

 - `author_id`: The identifier of the author on Reddit.
 - `subreddits_found`: The subreddits associated to software development found in the author's profile.

 It is valid to mention that, to avoid duplicates in this spreadsheet file, we ignored two or more submissions made by a same author.

+## Analysis of developers-submissions.csv

-With the spreadsheet created, two researchers also manually analyzed the submissions in order to identify the invalid ones.
+With the spreadsheet in hands, two researchers manually analyzed the submissions in order to identify the invalid submissions.

 We considered as invalid submissions: